 If you are struggling after the death of someone close, we can help you.
-We offer a series of one-to-one bereavement support sessions with one of our trained bereavementvolunteers.
-You can choose how you would like to meetyour volunteer- in person face to face, by telephone or by video call.
-Bereavement support it also offered in Welsh or English, whichever language you are more comfortable with.
+We offer a series of one-to-one bereavement support sessions with one of our trained bereavement volunteers.
+All sessions are in person.
+Bereavement support is offered in Welsh or English, whichever language you are more comfortable with.

 Preparing for a loss